 Hydrangea grandiflora new, blue and old over a period of 2 months.

-You can change the color of many Hydrangeas by changing the soil PH.
-By applying different fertilizers.
+You can change the color of many Hydrangeas by changing the soil Ph by applying aluminum sulfate or acid fertilizers.
 Acid soils produce blue flowers and alkaline soils produce pink flowers.
 Aluminum sulfate will produce acid soils and lime will produce alkaline soils.
 Purple is the transition color.

 Hydrangea macrophylla ‘Cityline Paris’